Name Engraver

 Charles, Henry Original poems; calculated to improve the mind of youth, and allure it to virtue.
 By Adelaide.
 Ornamented with elegant engravings.

-Charles, William The comic adventures of Old Mother Hubbard and her dog; illustrated with fifteen copperplate engravings.
+Charles, William The comic adventures of Old Mother Hubbard and her dog.
+Illustrated with whimsical engravings. : [Six lines of verse Part first

 Charles, William The comic adventures of Old Mother Hubbard and her dog.
 Illustrated with fifteen elegant copperplate engravings.
 By S.M.C Part II

-Charles, William My Brother.
-A Poem : Illustrated with Engravings.
+Charles, William My mother.
+A poem by a lady.
+Illustrated with engravings.